cliffordlab/cliffordlab.github.io/ethics.md

 Web links and URLs should be included in the reference list.”
-They should be provided in full, including both the title of the site and the URL, an author (if known) and the date accessed (since the web is ephemeral).
+They should be provided in full, including both the title of the site and the URL, an author (if known), and the date accessed (since the web is ephemeral).
 Note that a thesis can be considered a peer-reviewed publication to cite, but it is of little use if the thesis is not readily available.
 If a paper exists, it is best to cite that instead